apache/druid/docs/configuration/index.md

 ###### No laning strategy

-In this mode, queries are never assigned lane, and concurrent query count will only limited by `druid.server.http.numThreads` or `druid.query.scheduler.numThreads`, if set.
+In this mode, queries are never assigned a lane, and the concurrent query count will only be limited by `druid.server.http.numThreads` or `druid.query.scheduler.numThreads`, if set.
 This is the default Druid query scheduler operating mode.
-This strategy can also be explicitly enabled by setting `druid.query.scheduler.laning.strategy` to `none`.
+Enable this strategy explicitly by setting `druid.query.scheduler.laning.strategy` to `none`.

 ###### 'High/Low' laning strategy
 This laning strategy splits queries with a `priority` below zero into a `low` query lane, automatically.
 Queries with priority of zero (the default) or above are considered 'interactive'.
 The limit on `low` queries can be set to some desired percentage of the total capacity (or HTTP thread pool size), reserving capacity for interactive queries.
 Queries in the `low` lane are _not_ guaranteed their capacity, which may be consumed by interactive queries, but may use up to this limit if total capacity is available.